JPGomezCuervo/calculator/README.md

 # Command Line Calculator

 ## Overview
 A command line calculator built from scratch that supports direct expression evaluation, an interactive mode, and a history feature.
-The calculator uses Pratt parsing for expression parsing and features a custom pool allocator for memory management.
+The calculator uses Pratt for parsing expressions and features a custom pool allocator for memory management.
 It can also be used as a library—simply ignore the `main.c` file.

 ## Features
 - **Pratt Parsing**: Efficient parsing technique for arithmetic expressions.